H. C. Verma

 Harish Chandra Verma (born 3 April 1952), popularly known as HCV, is an Indian experimental physicist, author and emeritus professor of the Indian Institute of Technology Kanpur.
-His high order thinking based numericals in his book “Concepts of Physics” is nationwide famous for its difficulty and importance in competitive exams.
+He wrote the book "Concepts of Physics."
 In 2021, he was awarded the Padma Shri, the fourth highest civilian award, by the Government of India for his contribution to Physics Education.
 His field of research is nuclear physics.

-He has authored several school, undergraduate and graduate level textbooks, including but not limited to the most popular and most notably the two-volume Concepts of Physics, extensively used by students appearing for various high-level competitive examinations.
+He has authored several school, undergraduate and graduate level textbooks.

-He has co-founded Shiksha Sopan, a social upliftment organization for economically weaker children living near the campus of IIT Kanpur.
-He has dedicated himself in training young minds in the field of Physics.
-He has immensely contributed to popularising Physics education among Indian students and teachers by conducting lectures and experimental demonstrations.

 He has been awarded the Maulana Abul Kalam Azad Shiksha Puruskar by the Bihar state government.